apptainer/apptainer-userdocs/appendix.rst

 #. **{ENVPREFIX}_BIND** and **{ENVPREFIX}_BINDPATH**: Comma separated
    string ``source:<dest>`` list of paths to bind between the host and the container.
-These are equivalent aliases and are combined together.
+Both are read and the paths from them are combined, in that order.
-   Note that ``{ENVPREFIX}_BIND`` is automatically set inside a container to list all the paths bound to it (from both variables, ``--bind``, and ``--mount``), so that by default all the same binds will be applied to nested {command} commands.
+   Note that only ``{ENVPREFIX}_BIND`` is automatically set inside a container, listing all the paths bound to it (from both variables, ``--bind``, and ``--mount``), so that by default all the same binds will be applied to nested {command} commands.